-The amount payable to the Bondholders upon the exercise of the optional redemption by the Issuer shall be calculated, based on the principal amount of Bonds being redeemed, as the sum of: (i) accrued interest computed from the last Interest Payment Date up to the Optional Redemption Date; and (ii) the product of the principal amount of the Bonds being redeemed and the optional redemption price in accordance with the above table
+The amount payable to the Bondholders upon the exercise of the optional redemption by the Issuer shall be calculated, based on the principal amount of Bonds being redeemed, as the sum of: (i) accrued interest computed from the last Interest Payment Date up to the Optional Redemption Date; and (ii) the product of the principal amount of the Bonds being redeemed and the optional redemption price in accordance with the above table (except in case of Redemption for Tax Reasons, Change in Law or Circumstance and Change of Control).

-The Issuer shall give no more than [60] nor less than [30] days' prior written notice to the Trustee, Registrar and Paying Agent of its intention to redeem the Bonds, which notice shall be irrevocable and binding upon the Issuer to effect such early redemption of the Bonds on the Optional Redemption Date stated in such notice.
+The Issuer shall give no more than sixty (60) nor less than thirty (30) days' prior written notice to the Trustee, Registrar and Paying Agent of its intention to redeem the Bonds, which notice shall be irrevocable and binding upon the Issuer to effect such early redemption of the Bonds on the Optional Redemption Date stated in such notice.
 Upon receipt by the Trustee of such notice, the Trustee through the Issuer shall secure from the Registrar and Paying Agent an updated list of Bondholders as of the Record Date indicated in the notice from the Issuer and provide written notices to all registered Bondholders of the intended early redemption.
 Each Bondholder in whose name the Bonds subject of the early redemption are registered in the Register of Bondholders at the close of business on the relevant Record Date shall be entitled to receive the interest and optional redemption price.
 The Issuer shall pay the Bondholders in accordance with the terms of the Registry and Paying Agency Agreement.